Guoguang are specialized in thin wall high-speed moulds, almost all cutlery moulds can be customized by us.

 Injection plastic round cap molds are specifically designed to manufacture round plastic caps with h...

-Design Challenges in Thin-walled Mold Development
+Design Challenges in Thin-walled Mould Development

 Material Selection and Surface Considerations